defenseunicorns/eks-gitops-crossplane-flux/clusters/crossplane-team1/README.md

 `watch kubectl get pkg`

-# Test Provisioning Infra with k8s Node IAM role
+# Apply Resource Claims against our Compositions using the k8s Node IAM role which is credentialed to provision infra
+#similar to terragrunt files which leverage vars that have been built

 - RDS
 `kubectl apply -f db.yaml`